 The hull was cast with a welded armor plate floor, and the various covers and ports in the hull underside are labeled here.
 Note the mounting point for the track tension idler near the rear road wheel.
 A. Transmission left access plate.
 B. Transmission center access plate.
 C. Transmission right access plate.
 D. Auxiliary engine drain hole cover.
 E. Main engine drain hole cover.
 F. Fuel tank drain hole covers.
 G. Driver's escape hatch door.
 H. Main engine oil filter access hole cover.
 J. Brake rod access plates.
 K. Transmission drain hole covers.
 (Picture from TM 9-7012 90-mm Gun Tank M48.)

-The drivers of M48s had a small hatch compared with later versions of the tank.
+As seen on the left, the drivers of M48s had a small hatch compared with later versions of the tank.
 This vehicle had been equipped with an infrared periscope for the driver, which was mounted in the hatch door.
+The driver was also provided with an escape hatch in the hull floor below his seat, the opening for which is shown on the right.

 The driver's escape hatch is shown here from the interior of the tank.
 If the lever was located on the right, it was pushed forward to release the hatch door; if the lever was on the left it was pulled back.
 The driver's seat, visible at the top of the image with its seatback removed, needed to be in the dumped position in order to open the escape hatch door.
 (Picture from TM 9-7012 90-mm Gun Tank M48.)

-The front of the driver's position is labeled in this picture.
+The left, center, and right portions of the driver's position are labeled on the left, center, and right, respectively.
 With the deletion of the assistant driver and bow machine gun, the driver sat centrally in the hull, and a more conventional steering wheel replaced the steering levers or wobble stick found in earlier designs.
 The backrest has been removed from the driver's seat for clarity.
 This is a late-production hull with the larger driver's hatch and no linkages between the hatch and periscopes; this tank would eventually have its Chrysler machine gun cupola replaced by the cupola M1 and be redesignated as an M48A1.
 Another change that occurred during production was the reorientation of the driver's heater outlet so that it wasn't blowing directly on him, which caused issues with hyperthermia.
 (Picture from TM 9-7012 90-mm Gun Tank M48.)

 Front and rear views of the new steering wheel are provided.
 (Picture from TM 9-7013-1.)